priyadarshi30/Delta-Demo/README.md

 # Project
-This is a Demo for Git &amp; Github.
+This is a Demo for Git &amp; Github..